rohini-patturaja/rohini-patturaja/README.md

 ### 🌱 [E-Commerce User Behavior Retention Analysis](https://github.com/rohini-patturaja/E-Commerce-User-Behavior-Retention-Analysis)
 Analyzed customer retention and engagement using cohort analysis and A/B testing to drive actionable insights for e-commerce growth.

-- **IBM**: Worked on enterprise data integration and ETL workflows using Informatica PowerCenter, delivering robust data pipelines for business intelligence reporting.
-- **CGI**: Contributed to database development and reporting automation projects, supporting client-facing dashboards and optimizing SQL queries for performance.

 ## 🛠️ Tech Stack